Having more fun than a human being should be allowed to have.

 I haven't taken it up yet, but I hope to very soon.

-But the reason I'm calling today is I wanted to, not that I'm saying that the liberals are strategic in any way, but I wanted to take get your take on whether you think that this whole git mode discussion is a distraction from really talking about one of the important issues of the year, which is Social Security.
+But the reason I'm calling today is I wanted to, not that I'm saying that the liberals are strategic in any way, but I wanted to get your take on whether you think that this whole get-mode discussion is a distraction from really talking about one of the important issues of the year, which is social security.

 I got in today and I started, you know, fired up the computer and started doing show prep.

-And I I went to the 24-7 comments line, the email from members.
+And I went to the 24-7 comments line, the email from members.

-And I one of the first emails I saw was a guy chastising me for falling for this trick of uh talking about Gitmo because it's just designed to get us off uh track and divert us from advancing Bush's agenda.
+And one of the first emails I saw was a guy chastising me for falling for this trick of talking about Gitmo because it's just designed to get us off track and divert us from advancing Bush's agenda.

 And I understand why people think that.

-They you know uh uh this is a a common tactic the Democrats have used in the past, and I applaud people thinking, uh, and I think thinking along these lines perhaps inspired by years and years of this program's uh teachings.
+And I think thinking along these lines, perhaps inspired by years and years of this program's teachings.

 In this case, I don't think that's what's going on.